MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

 1. Select **Review + Create** and then **Create**.

-1. After the Log Analytics workspace deployment completes, select your workspace and select **Add**.
+1. After the Log Analytics workspace deployment completes, click **Refresh**, then select your workspace and select **Add**.
 This will add the workspace to Microsoft Sentinel and open Microsoft Sentinel.

-1. If prompted, select **OK** to activate the Microsoft Sentinel free trial.
+1. If prompted, select **OK** to activate the Microsoft Sentinel free trial activated.

 #### Task 2 - Add Azure AD as a Data source